-What if you never had to take out student loans to pay for school?
+What if you never had to take out traditional student loans to pay for school?
 What if, instead of borrowing money at a certain interest rate, you simply promised a percentage of your future earnings to cover the cost?

 That’s what an Income Share Agreement (ISA) is.
 A way to pay for a college education post-graduation through a percentage of salary earned rather than by using a traditional student loan.
 Income Share Agreements allow students to pursue their educational and career goals while limiting potential financial risk by only requiring payment once the student secures a job.

 An Income Share Agreement works differently than a traditional private student loan.
 Students don’t have to worry about paying back a principle or mounting interest.
 If you’re interested in learning more about Income Share Agreements check out this blog post.

 Because of how different ISAs are in regard to repayment, it’s important to educate students on the different ways to pay back their ISA.
 We have a whole guide on how to finish paying an ISA.
 After reading this post, if you have any other questions about Income Share Agreements, check out our ISA page.